jaymzee/dsp/README.md

-wavefmt - read and write wav files
+wave - read and write wav files
 ----------------------------------
 For writing filters, it's most efficient to stream the data itself on the fly, rather than allocating memory for it, so only the header is implemented here.